Subjects

 Year 4

 Year 4 is the time for taking action and making decisions.
 Which specialization track will you choose?
-Corporate innovation or social entrepreneurship?
+Corporate innovation for social impact or social entrepreneurship?
 Where will you do your profesional internship?
 Will you do a solidarity internship in the summer?
 And of course it is also time for your final Project or thesis.

 CORPORATE INNOVATION AND TRANSFORMATIONAL BUSINESS